-Welcome to ideas to try during Covid-19
+Welcome to ideas to try as Covid-19 continues...

 If you are new to exercise or have experienced any health changes recently, please consult with a health care provider before taking part in on-line classes.
 Exercise where there is another person or make sure you have a telephone within reach.
 Even in a "live" class the instructor cannot see whether you are being safe.
 Do less than you think you can rather than pushing your limits.